Laser removal of freckles, pigmentation and age spots

 - Fitzpatrick Scale Skin types 5 and 6

-Causes of Pigmentation:
+Causes of skin pigmentation

 Repeated pregnancies can intensify pigmentation.
 Sun exposure, the use of deodorised soaps, scented toiletries and various cosmetics can also produce mottled pigmentation.
 This is called a phototoxic reaction and is due to ultraviolet radiation being absorbed by the chemical substance (perfume, cologne and other types of fragrance) on the skin.
 This pigmentation often extends down to the sun-exposed areas of the neck and may be more pronounced on the right side of the forehead, face and neck due to sun exposure while driving a car.